Watch Trae Young Get Ejected vs. Bulls for Staring Down Kris Dunn After Deep 3

 4 Years Ago, Kobe Passed Jordan on the NBA Scoring List

+Transcript: NBA Referee Mark Ayotte Comments to Pool Reporter after Hawks – Bulls Game https://t.co/j03CGABW0y

-The Oklahoma product finished with 18 points and five assists on 3-of-4 shooting from deep, which was a solid performance but far from the 49 points and 16 dimes he posted against the Bulls in Friday's quadruple-overtime loss.
+The Oklahoma product finished with 18 points and five assists on 3-of-4 shooting from deep, which was a solid display but far from the 49 points and 16 dimes he posted against the Bulls in Friday's quadruple-overtime loss.

 In fact, Young had 30 or more points in four of his previous five games coming into Sunday's matchup and appeared well on his way to at least challenging for the number again before his ejection.

 Luka Doncic may be the clear-cut Rookie of the Year, but Young is at least making a race of it with his performances of late.
-Still, he lost the chance to add to his totals in the second half against a lackluster Bulls team.
+Still, he missed the chance to add to his totals in the second half against a lackluster Bulls team.